 Despite being a social media marketing company, the content team at Buffer have chosen to focus their efforts on growing their email list.

-For starters, email has much greater reach than social media.
-While Facebook boasts over 1 billion active users per month and Twitter claims to have 255 million, research from Radicati suggests the total number of worldwide email accounts was 3.9 billion in 2013, and projected to be 4.9 billion by 2017.
+For starters, email marketing has much greater reach than social media.
+While Facebook boasts over 1 billion active users per month and Twitter claims to have 255 million, research from Radicati suggests the total number of worldwide email accounts was 3.9 billion in 2013 and projected to be 4.9 billion in 2017.

 To put this in perspective for you, there are 3x more email accounts than there are Facebook & Twitter accounts combined.